botttos/3D-Car-Game/README.md

 ##The Game:

-The amazing car adventures is a racing game where the player changes the scenario in order to pass the obstacles or make the path easier if done quickly enough.
+Sop 'em up is a racing game where the player changes the scenario in order to pass the obstacles or make the path easier if done quickly enough.

 Version 1.0:

 First map completed.

+ Caution: There is a bug that happens aproximately 40% of times in the release mode which causes the spheres to activate at any time when they shouldn't, this is caused by Bullet automatic activation.

 ##Controls: